my-Zhong/EasyNCO-doc/source/methods/deepaco.md

 **Methods:**

 + The ACO algorithm itself is an iterative algorithm, and when an ant constructs a feasible path based on heuristic measures, it corresponds to generating an initial solution.
++ The policy of this method is based on the ACO algorithm.
+Different problems are implemented by their respective `class ACO_{problem}`, and then integrated through `load_policy`.
++ The model is based on a **GNN** network, mainly used for predicting heuristic measures in ACO.